ivy-llc/ivy/docs/overview/deep_dive/building_the_docs_pipline.rst

         foo
         bar

-You see?
 The ``:toctree:`` option is now invalid, because it's now pointing to the ``module`` directory, which doesn't exist in the root folder.

 So, the ``:fix-directory:`` option is used to fix this problem, by changing the